-Option A (see Exhibit A) includes an affordable housing overlay zone on Mixed Use properties and on the Avalon Apartment complex.
-Due to the concentration of higher densities along Calabasas and Agoura Road (which was supported by the community survey), this option does not include any vacant land along Mulholland Highway, and does not require any parcel to be rezoned.
+Option A (see Attachment A) focuses on infill development and repurposing commercially developed properties for multi-family residential use, with a concentration of higher densities along Calabasas and Agoura Road.
+The sites inventory for this option includes an affordable housing overlay zone on Mixed Use properties and on the Avalon Bay Apartment complex.
+This approach is aligned with the community survey results.
+Option A does not include any vacant lands along Mulholland Highway, and does not require the rezoning of any undeveloped parcels.

-Option B (see Exhibit B) removes the Avalon Apartment Complex from the inventory.
-However, to offset the loss of units provided by Avalon, this option requires the addition of vacant sites along Mulholland Highway and a rezone program to change these sites from single-family to multi-family zones.
+Option B (see Attachment B) removes the Avalon Apartment Complex from the inventory.
+However, to offset the loss of housing unit capacity provided by Avalon, this option requires the addition of vacant sites along Mulholland Highway and a rezone program to change these sites from single-family to multi-family zones.
 Under state law, any property that is part of a rezone effort to meet RHNA is required to be zoned for "by-right" development.